Extreme Cold Weather Work Clothing

 are always useful.

 If the cold is not so extreme, or if you wear extra layers when it is very cold, an uninsulated shell is a good choice as it can be worn year-round and as a wind and waterproof in the warmer months too.
 Being static for any length of time in extreme cold however means that you'll need the shell layer to be insulated.
 Waterproof isn't always essential if snow rather than rain is going to fall.
-Like the insulating layer/s the outer layer should have features such as draw-cords and cuffs that can close over the tops of gloves to prevent warm air being pumped in and out with movement.
+Like the insulating layer/s the outer layer should have features such as draw-cords and cuffs that can close over the tops of gloves to prevent warm air being pumped out with movement.

 There are many modern materials for the outer shell layer, many of which are very tough and resilient to abrasion.